How Convergence is Driving Grocers’ Customer Experience Strategy

 The convergence of digital and physical experiences in the grocery store is already revolutionizing grocer’s customer experience strategy and the way that shoppers interact with food providers, and this trend will only more gain traction as grocery stores work to keep up with the “Amazon Effect” driven by today’s most engaging, customer-centric brands and enterprises.

-Learn more about how ZineOne’s Customer Engagement Hub is blending digital and physical engagement so grocery and convenience stores can deliver the tailored experiences that matter to their customers.
+Learn more about how ZineOne’s Intelligent Customer Engagement platform is blending digital and physical engagement so grocery and convenience stores can deliver the tailored experiences that matter to their customers.